* Gold trades in narrow range ahead of U.S. data

-LONDON, Sept 2 Gold edged lower on Friday,
+LONDON, Sept 2 Gold eased on Friday, heading for

-heading for its second consecutive week of losses as the dollar
+its second consecutive week of losses as the dollar strengthened

-strengthened ahead of U.S. jobs data expected to provide clues
+ahead of U.S. jobs data which is expected to provide clues on

-on the timing of a possible interest rate hike.
+the timing of a possible interest rate rise.

 Thursday after jobless claims data beat expectations.

-uncertainty ahead of the payrolls data at 1230 GMT.
+uncertainty ahead of the payrolls data due at 1230 GMT.